d13co/d13.co/content/posts/excess-app-txn-rebate/index.md

 The block proposer and fee sink each receive an extra 0.05 ALGO that they otherwise would not.

-The Foundation (or later, protocol) wants to incentivise usage of excess fees, so Alice's application revenue address is rebated half of the excess fees she generated (0.05 ALGO.)
+The Foundation (or later, protocol) wants to incentivise usage of excess fees, so Alice's application revenue address is rebated at 50% - half of the excess fees she generated (0.05 ALGO.)

+In this simplified example, this is delta-neutral from a "purse" point of view: the foundation purse funds the fee sink (in order to support block bonus incentives) so it is money that would have ended up there anyway, but in this case the developer is causing the extra funding, and the Foundation rewards them for it.
+The extra benefits are supporting the developer, as well as the 50% excess that ended up in the block proposer as extra fees.

 ## Benefits

 - Creates small revenue stream for developers
 - Incentivizes high transaction volume applications
-- Depending on the rebate percentage, the Foundation funds the fee sink at break-even or at a discount
+- Depending on the rebate percentage, the Foundation can fund the fee sink at break-even or at a discount (excluding development costs)
 - Can be implemented without protocol change (as a pilot)

 ## Implementation Decisions